zudochkin/awesome-newsletters/README.md

 ### General Web Development

+- [Codrops](https://tympanus.net/codrops/).
+Weekly news about qualitative news projects and libraries in Web Development and design
 - [Weekend Reading](https://tinyletter.com/assaf).
 A weekly email about Web development, design and the startup life.
 - [Web Development Reading List](https://wdrl.info).
 This Newsletter shares the latest articles in web development.
 - [Fullweb Weekly](http://fullweb.io/).
 A weekly newsletter for fullstack web developers.
 It sends you the top 5 link every week about web frontend and backend, devops and user experience.